Akp132/scriptassist/README.md

 - Controller decorators enforce:
   - `PATCH /tasks/:id` → owner ∨ admin
   - `DELETE /tasks/:id` → admin only.
+- Hardened batch operations and admin endpoints with strict authorization checks:
+  - Task updates and deletions are now protected with identity-based authorization (ensuring only task owners can update).
+  - Admin-only endpoints such as user disable/delete are protected with a custom `@Roles('admin')` guard.

 ### 5.3 Rate Limiting
 - `@Throttle(5,60)` on `/auth/login`.